Being around people can be so exhausting.

 Instead of fighting against my nature, I started thinking about how to nurture it.
 How do I design my life around my tendencies and preferences?
 That's what I love to talk about most around here, right?
 That's what I try to get you all to think about.
 How to be more intentional and authentic about how you live your life.

 My spidey sense tells me that many of you are like me.
 You have an active inner world and you're most happy when you take time to tend to it.
 And when you don't, you feel out of sorts or lost or inexplicably sad.
-Through The Purpose Session, I'm working with women who want to sort out how they currently feel about their lives and how they want to feel.
-Part of that is knowing how to best interact with the world while maintaining your sense of self.
-If you want to be added to the list to work with me, please shoot me an email at ggrenee [at] allthemanylayers [dot] com.
+I wrote a book of essays to inspire you to find confidence in being different.
+Find out about WALLFLOWER here.

 If you enjoyed this post, please share with a friend.
 And if you dig the soulful beauties that we've featured so far, then you're definitely in for a treat tomorrow.
 I'll see you then! xo